sjnonweb/highlevel-bulk-actions/README.md

 **2. Horizontal Scaling:** The worker container defined in `Dockerfile.worker` file can be scaled via docker-compose like so: `docker-compose up -d --scale worker=3`

 **3. Stats:** Stats are captured in real time during bulk-action processing.
 It can be accessed from `bulk-action/:id/stats` endpoint.
-Api server level json logs are also enabled.

 **3. Logs:** Logs are captured at row level for the entire csv file.
 It can be accessed from `bulk-action/:id/logs` endpoint.
 Api server level json logs are also enabled.